by Jennifer Svetlik, Salford congregation

 “The opportunity to support the work of the Conference, utilize my gifts in administrative organization and building community, and share my passion for youth ministry while having a schedule that aligns with the needs of my children, has been a gift,” Brooke reflects.

-Brooke’s passion for youth ministry started as a teenager, when Melanie Nelfzinger was her high school youth pastor.
-Working at Camp Luz in Ohio with camp director Deb Horst was also a formative time for her, and these experiences led her to an associate degree at Hesston College in youth ministry, studying under Michelle Hershberger.
+Brooke’s passion for youth ministry started as a teenager, when Melanie Nofziger was her high school youth pastor.
+Working at Camp Luz in Ohio with camp director Deb Horst was also a formative time for her, and these experiences led her to an associate degree at Hesston College in youth ministry, studying under Michele Hershberger.

 “Hearing the journeys of other women in ministry, learning from their strengths and how they face challenges in ministry, has been formational for me,” Brooke shares.